- Solar road panels are made up of super-strong glass and consist of photovoltaic cells, LED lights, and electrical wiring.

 One of the major concerns of drivers is snow and ice.
 However, the heating system included in these road solar panels will take care of them.
 So, if everything goes right, you may be able to drive on entirely snow-free roads in just a few years.

-Solar roads are indeed great ideas for an environment-friendly and energy-efficient world.
+Solar roads are indeed great ideas for an environment-friendly and clean energy world tackling climate change.
 However, it has not been successfully implemented all over the world for now.
 Since the concept is still under development, we cannot say for sure that it will be a reality soon.

-Nonetheless, the efforts its pioneers are making are only taking it further.
+Nonetheless, the efforts its pioneers are making in bringing solar roadways prestige back are only taking it further.
 The prototypes of the current solar roads are being tested in places like parking lots.
-But it is very much possible that we will soon be driving over solar panels and saving energy as well.
+But we may soon be driving over solar panels and saving energy.

 We can use solar roads to charge our electric cars and reduce the use of fossil fuels.
 We will get cleaner energy while reducing our electricity bills dramatically.